Working together to save our planet

 Understanding that time is running out, several countries and companies around the world have started deploying CDR solutions, but nothing is happening yet at scale, and what’s being envisioned so far is only a fraction of what will eventually be needed to control global warming.
 Critically, there is also no global coordination for this vital work, and there needs to be in order for it to succeed.

 The goal of the Global CDR Action Network (CDRANet) is to help bridge these gaps.
-CDRANet is a diverse, global, high-level network of experts who will begin working together in late 2024 across countries and stakeholder groups to help develop the framework for realistic, responsible, scientifically sound, and broadly acceptable global CDR policies that can deployed in time to help save our planet.
+CDRANet is a diverse, global, high-level network of experts who will started working together in late 2024 across countries and stakeholder groups to help develop the framework for realistic, responsible, scientifically sound, and broadly acceptable global CDR policies that can deployed in time to help save our planet.
 CDR efforts have already started.
 CDRNet will help make these efforts more effective.